Atomzwieback/obsidian-search-mcp/CONTRIBUTING.md

 ## Questions?

-Feel free to contact the maintainer at contact at atomzwieback.dev
+Feel free to contact the maintainer at contact@atomzwieback.dev

 Thank you for contributing! 🚀